 - 19:9 Jesus said, “Salvation has come to this house today.
 Zacchaeus, after all, is a descendant of Abraham like the rest of us.

 - 19:10 The Son of Humans3 has come on a search and rescue mission, to save those who are lost.”

 Story about a cash investment

 - 19:11 As people stood there listening to Jesus say this, he told them a parable.
-He did it because they knew he was getting close to Jerusalem, and they thought God’s Kingdom was about to become a reality.
+He did it because he was getting close to Jerusalem, and they thought God’s Kingdom was about to become a reality.

 - 19:12 He said, “A man born into a family of nobles made a trip to a distant region.
 He went there to get crowned king and then come back home.

 - 19:13 Before he left he called in 10 of his slaves.
 He gave them each 10 bags of money— enough for each of them to pay about 1000 days of wages.4 He told them, ‘Use this to do business while I’m gone.’

 - 19:14 The local citizens he ruled hated him.
 They sent a delegation of representatives to go where he was headed.
 They carried this message for those who planned to crown him king: 'We absolutely don’t want this man ruling over us.'